CodyMoore240/reactStarterProject/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
 A quick way to get up and running with React/Redux.

 ## Getting Started

-Copy the files into a directory and type `npm install` in the console.
+1. Copy the files into a directory and type `npm install` in the console.
+2. Create a .env file in root.
+3. Copy the contents of `.example.env` into the newly created `.env` file.
+4. Type `npm start` in the console to get the project up and running.

 ## Available Scripts